 Serial Numbers: For technology goods with a serial number only, the serial number must be recorded as part of the documentation when delivery of a good is accepted.

-Refunds: When receiving a refund from a vendor or customer, the Unit Purchasing Specialist or the designated TWC-VR staff member for that office location must document the receipt of the check or money order in a case note in RHW; complete the Cash Receipts and Returned Warrants Log (TWC1770) and the Cash Receipts Transmittal Memo (TWC1769), and e-mail the documents to TWC Revenue and Trust Management (revenuetrust.mgmt@twc.texas.gov) within two business days after the mail was opened or the check was hand delivered.
+Refunds: When receiving a refund from a vendor or customer, the Unit Purchasing Specialist or the designated TWC-VR staff member for that office location must document the receipt of the check or money order in a case note in RHW; complete the Cash Receipts and Returned Warrants Log (TWC1770) and the Cash Receipts Transmittal Memo (TWC1769), and e-mail the documents to TWC Revenue and Trust Management (RTM.Revenue.accounting@twc.texas.gov) within two business days after the mail was opened or the check was hand delivered.
 The original check or money order must be mailed with the TWC1769.

 If sending by regular mail (U.S. Postal Service), send to: